 Youth of the Year is Boys & Girls Clubs of America’s premier youth recognition program for Club members.
 All members can benefit from participation in this program, which promotes and celebrates service to Club, community and family; academic performance; moral character; life goals; and poise and public speaking ability.
 The Youth of the Year program is most effective when used as a year-round tool for fostering young people’s character, personal growth and leadership qualities.
 Our local Clubs recognize members ages 14-18 who were Youths of the Month and select a Youth of the Year, who then participates in state competition.
 State winners participate in regional competition.
 Five regional winners advance to compete on a national level.
 The National Youth of the Year receives an additional $10,000 scholarship and is installed by the President of the United States.

 Torch Clubs are chartered small-group leadership and service clubs for boys and girls ages 11-13.
 A Torch Club is a powerful vehicle through which Club staff can help meet the special character development needs of younger adolescents at a critical stage in their development.
 Torch Club members learn to elect officers and work together to implement activities in four areas: service to Club and community, education, health and fitness and social recreation.
-The Staples National Torch Club Awards are presented annually to Torch Clubs with outstanding programs and activities in the four areas.
 Each year, Torch Club members from all over the country take part in a service-learning experience through the National Torch Club Project.
-Staples Foundation for Learning, Inc. and Staples, Inc. sponsor the Torch Club program.

 Keystone Club is the Boys & Girls Club Movement’s most dynamic teen program.
 Keystone Clubs are chartered leadership and service clubs for boys and girls ages 14-18.
-Keystoners elect officers and implement activities in six areas: service to Club and community, character and leadership development, education and career exploration, unity, free enterprise and social recreation.
-Keystone Club members and their advisors can be nominated to steering committees that organize regional and national TEEN Supreme Keystone Conferences attended by thousands of Keystoners each year.
-TEEN Supreme Keystone Club Awards are bestowed annually on Keystone Clubs that implement programs and activities that best promote the Keystoning principles.
-Each year, Keystoners develop a National TEEN Supreme Keystone Project.
-The combined action of hundreds of local Keystone Clubs results in a service project with a national scope.
-Taco Bell Foundation sponsors the national Keystone Club program as part of the multi-year TEEN Supreme initiative, a strategic partnership between the foundation and BGCA that equips Clubs with the tools and resources to create a positive place for teens as well as for kids.
-TEEN Supreme is a registered trademark of the Taco Bell Foundation.
+Keystoner’s elect officers and implement service projects throughout their club and community.
+Keystone Club members and their advisors can be nominated to steering committees that organize regional and national Keystone Conferences attended by thousands of Keystoners each year.
+Keystone Club Awards are bestowed annually on Keystone Clubs that implement programs and activities that best promote the Keystoning principles.

 Project Learn reinforces and enhances the skills and knowledge young people learn at school during the hours they spend at the Club.
 This comprehensive strategy is based on Dr. Reginald Clark’s research showing that students do much better in school when they spend their non-school hours engaged in fun, educational activities.
-Through Project Learn, Club staff use all the areas and programs in the Club to create opportunities for these high-yield learning activities, which include leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help and tutoring, games like Scrabble that develop young people’s cognitive skills, and incentives to reward Club members for positive academic participation.
-Project Learn also emphasizes parent involvement and collaboration between Club and school professionals as critical factors in creating the best after-school learning environment for Club members ages 6-18.
-Extensively field-tested and formally evaluated by Columbia University with funding from Carnegie Corporation of New York, Project Learn has been proven to boost the academic performance of Club members.
-The JCPenney After School Fund underwrote the initial implementation of this educational enhancement approach in Clubs across the nation.
+Through Project Learn, Club staff use all the areas and programs in the Club to create opportunities for these high-yield learning activities, which include leisure reading, writing activities, discussions with knowledgeable adults, helping others, homework help and tutoring, games and incentives to reward Club members for positive academic participation.

 Money Matters: Make It Count